Brown v. Board of Education Scholarship Program

 - An applicant must sign an acceptance form affirming the accuracy of the information he has provided and that he agrees to pursue the approved education program for which the scholarship is awarded until his graduation or the completion of the program, as appropriate.

-- An applicant applying for scholarship renewal must request, complete, and return the renewal application form by the application deadline, verify continuation of Virginia domicile and residency, and submit a copy of his transcript to document satisfactory academic achievement, continuous enrollment in an approved education program, and progress toward program completion.
+- An applicant applying for a scholarship must request, complete, and return the application form by the application deadline, verify Virginia domicile and residency, enrollment in an approved education program, and progress toward program completion.

 - An applicant seeking readmission to the Program and reinstatement of the scholarship award must submit a written statement explaining the extenuating circumstances that contributed to his withdrawal and request reinstatement of the award.
 If the award is rescinded due to academic suspension, the applicant must also submit documentation of his reinstatement in good academic standing from the approved education program.